 During the last several years while Congress worked toward the goal of providing transportation for the elderly and handicapped through national policy, an attempt was being made by various human service programs to meet the travel needs of their clients by establishing specialized transit systems.
-Funds from the Administration on Aging in the Department of Health, Education, and Welfare are being utilized to provide transportation services in order to assure that the aged can participate in the programs offered under the Older Americans Act.
+Funds from the Administration on Aging in the Department of Health Education and Welfare are being utilized to provide transportation services in order to assure that the aged can participate in the program offered under the Older Americans Act.

 These specialized transportation services have addressed the problems of transportation for the elderly and handicapped but the present situation in most cases is very fragmented and certainly does not meet all the needs.
 The magnitude of the problem is severe.
 According to the U.S. Bureau of the Census there were 20,066,000 people in the United States age 65 and over in 1970.
-Approximately seven million of the elderly are handicapped to a degree such that the use of mass transportation services is difficult or impossible while 6,340,000 persons under the age of 65 suffered from handicaps that would cause them difficulties in using mass transit systems.
-Therefore, the transit dysfunctional handicapped is 13,340,000 as of the 1970 Census.
-Add to this figure the other two-thirds of the elderly and we find 26,406,000 elderly or handicapped in the United States as of 1970 or 13.0 percent of the population.
+In the paper, "Elderly and Handicapped Transportation Services -Codification of Requirements" published by UMTA in the Federal Register, it is stated that "approximately seven million of the elderly, or just over one-third, are handicapped to a degree such that the use of mass transportation services is difficult or impossible".
+In this same paper it is stated that "6,340,000 persons under the age 65 suffered from handicaps that would cause them difficulties in using mass transit systems".
+Together with the elderly who also suffer from handicaps, "the total estimate of the transit-dysfunctional handicapped is 13,370,000 as of the 1970 Census.
+Add to this figure the other two-thirds of the elderly and we find 26,506,000 elderly or handicapped in the United States as of 1970 or 13.0 percent of the population.

 In Texas, disabled and handicapped people between the ages of 16 and 64 numbered 631,482 or 5.6 percent of the total Texas population in 1970.
-There were 99,059 people age 65 and over or 8.9 percent of the Texas population; therefore, 14.5 percent of Texas' population was either elderly or handicapped in 1970.
-This significant portion of our population has faced physical and psychological barriers to transportation for many years and the time has come to seek solutions to their problems.
+There were 992,059 people age 65 and over or 8.9 percent of the Texas population; therefore, 14.5 percent of Texas' population was either elderly or handicapped in 1970.
+This significant portion of our population has faced physical and psycological barriers to transportation for many years and the time has come to seek solutions to their problems.